Home / About Longhouse / Books for Sale / Friends & Links / Contact Us/To Order / Write Us

 Before it starts.
 If having means naught to me,

 Why steal?
-If it’s bad form when names are dropped,
+If its bad form when names are dropped,

 The search for fame is rightly compromised.